When Shape Matters: Deformations of Tiling Spaces: The Map

 Note that $\calT_f$ and $\calT_g$ are typically not MLD.
 If two tilings in $\calT_f$ agree on a large ball around the origin, the corresponding tilings in $\calT_g$ agree on a large ball \textit{up to a small translation}.
 Only if $f-g$ vanishes on large recurrence classes do they agree without translation.
 In that case, however, the following theorem shows that $\S(f) = \S(g)$, and we are back in the situation of Theorem \ref{mld}.

 \begin{thm} Let $\beta \in H^1(\Gamma, \R)$.
 If $\beta$ vanishes on all recurrence classes of size greater than a fixed value $R$, then the pullback of $\beta$ to $H^1(\calT, \R)$ is zero. \end{thm}

-\demo{Proof.} We use Kellendonk's P-equivariant cohomology \cite{K}, which relates the real-valued cohomology of a tiling space to closed and exact forms on a single tiling $x$, meeting some equivariance conditions.
+\demo{Proof.} We use Kellendonk and Putnam's P-equivariant cohomology \cite{K, KP}, which relates the real-valued cohomology of a tiling space to closed and exact forms on a single tiling $x$, meeting some equivariance conditions.
 A differential form on the tiling $x$ (viewed as a decorated copy of $\R^d$) is said to be P-equivariant if there is some radius $r$ such that the value of the form at each point depends only on the tiling in a ball of radius $r$ around that point.
-That is, if $\rho$ is an equivariant form with radius $r$, and if $x-\z_1$ and $x-\z_2$ agree on a ball of radius $r$ around the origin, then $\rho(\z_1)=\rho(\z_2)$.
-Kellendonk proves a version of the de Rham theorem: the closed P-equivariant $k$-forms on $x$, modulo $d$ of the P-equivariant $(k-1)$-forms, is isomorphic to $H^k(\calT,\R)$.
+That is, if $\rho =\sum_{i_{1},\dots ,i_{k}}f_{i_{1},\dots ,i_{k}}dx_{i_{1}}\dots dx_{i_{k}}$ is an equivariant form with radius $r$, and if $x-\z_1$ and $x-\z_2$ agree on a ball of radius $r$ around the origin, then $f_{i_{1},\dots ,i_{k}}(\z_1)=f_{i_{1},\dots ,i_{k}}(\z_2)$.
+Kellendonk and Putnam prove a version of the de Rham theorem: the closed P-equivariant $k$-forms on $x$, modulo $d$ of the P-equivariant $(k-1)$-forms, is isomorphic to $H^k(\calT,\R)$.

 Now consider our class $\beta$, and represent it as a closed P-equivariant 1-form $\rho$.
 Let $\gamma(\z) = \int_0^\z \rho$.
 It is clear that $\rho = d\gamma$, and the condition that $\beta$ vanishes on large recurrence classes implies that $\gamma$ is P-equivariant with radius $R$.
 Thus $\rho$ represents the zero class in $H^1(\calT,\R)$. \QED